Pregnant Kate's "rounded belly" pictures make a splash overseas

 MailOnline, the online edition of Britain’s Daily Mail newspaper cited media reports that the pictures might have been taken by a holiday maker on a public beach or from a boat using a long-lens camera.

-The British media have refrained from publishing the pictures as they fight stricter regulations recommended by a judge-led inquiry following a phone-hacking scandal centered on Rupert Murdoch’s tabloids.
+The British media have refrained from publishing the pictures as they fight stricter regulations recommended by a judge-led inquiry following a phone-hacking scandal centred on Rupert Murdoch’s tabloids.

 The shots have surfaced on tabloids and websites worldwide, prompting a debate on social media.